AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 chart.word("word");
 ```

 If your data is a list of phrases, the root word is set automatically – it is the first word in the first string you pass.
 Optionally, you can set another word.
-In case your data is a [text](#text), it always requires specifying the root.
+In case your data is a [text](#text), specifying the root is required.

 When setting the root of a list of phrases or a text, keep in mind that it **case senstive** and needs to be **a single word**.